 Allinbecjk offered some advice, “I recommend people make sure they make a point to highlight that any design be fit for purpose for Dorval residents because I highly suspect there is interest from leadership and the firm to design some ridiculous buildings for the enjoyment of tourists.
 I’d also push on the city dealing with vacant/empty housing being used as equity or housing speculation as part of its urban plan.
 Martin Street alone currently has seven empty homes.
 People don’t necessarily want to give their pedigree or personal info, and that’s why people don’t go vote for their favourite scenarios.
 One also told me that it was probably already decided (like the other survey where people voted against lights on the corner of Martin and they still decided to go ahead and install some at high cost).”

 Dorval’s Special Urban Planning Program (SPP) consultations launched on Jan.
 30 and will continue until Feb.
-22.
+22. n